 Older adults want to remain in their homes as long as possible.
 In some instances, they may need some support or assistance with daily living tasks.
 Our Senior Day Services’ Senior Companions are here to help.
 This program was designed to help our region’s older adults remain independent and in their homes as long as possible and encourage friendship and connection with other seniors in the community.
 This is a free service for a few hours, one or two days a week available to Lackawanna County’s elder population.

-- A watchful eye to notice when they need extra care
+- A watchful eye to notice when a client may need extra care

-Do you or do you know someone who might enjoy being a Senior Companion Volunteer?
+Would you or someone you know enjoy serving as a Senior Companion Volunteer?

-- Can Volunteer between 5 to 40 hours per week
+- Able to volunteer between 5 to 40 hours/week

 - The joy of helping others live on their own

 Volunteering leads to new discoveries and new friends, and studies show that volunteering helps you live longer and maintain a positive outlook on life.
 If becoming a Senior Companion Volunteer sounds appealing to you, please get in touch.
 We’d love connect with you and introduce you to a current Senior Companion so you can ask questions and learn more about the program and volunteer benefits.

 In the meantime, learn a bit more about some of our valued Senior Companion Volunteers and their experiences by clicking the buttons to the left.